weimerj/weimerj.github.io/index.md

 My research develops foundations and tools for safety guarantees and predictable performance of learning-enabled cyber-physical systems (CPS) - primarily targeting the **internet-of-medical-things** (IoMT) and **autonomous vehicles** (AVs).
-Specifically, my research aims to develop tools and techniques to address challenges arising from _"thin data"_, which can be caused by unmodeled variability, dataset shifts, anomalies, and sensing constraints.
+Specifically, my research aims to develop tools and techniques to address challenges arising from _"data constraints"_, which can be caused by unmodeled variability, dataset shifts, anomalies, and sensing limitations.
 Find out more [here](/research){: target="_self"}.

 I am a Co-Founder of
 [Neuralert Technologies](https://www.neuralerttechnologies.com/)